 Figure 2.
-The unadjusted gender pay gap between men and women (2012-2022) Source: Eurostat
+The unadjusted gender pay gap between men and women (2012-2022)

 This result is partly due to the differing wage disparities between the public and private sectors across various countries.
 In many EU countries, such as Sweden and Finland, the public sector tends to offer lower wages.
-In contrast, in Romania and Luxembourg, employees in the public sector positions in Romania contributes to the relatively narrow gender pay gap observed in the country.
+In contrast, in Romania and Luxembourg, employees in the public sector receive higher salaries.
+The higher representation of women in better-paying public sector positions in Romania contributes to the relatively narrow gender pay gap observed in the country.
 Thus, the wage levels in the public sector are indeed a key factor in shaping the gender pay gap.
 Additionally, cultural factors, such as traditional gender roles and the perception of women's participation in the labour market, also influence the pay gap.
 In countries where women's participation in the workforce is more strongly supported and accepted, the gender pay gap is generally smaller.